tsnellgrove/dark_castle3/doc/to_do.md

 	- TBD: re-org attack and attack_burt to enable modes: validate, exe_std, exe_silent, exe_creature
 	- TBD: re-org to identify 'attacker' and 'winner'
 	- TBD: re-code attack / attack_burt response correctly based on in-line notes
-	- DECISION: writing perspective
-		- With burt being a creature and all methods being rewritten to work with the Creature class, we have a choice
-		- in theory, any creature could be used to play the game - and each might have its own description_dict
-		- this would be fun for a short session in a single room but is not practical for extended play
-		- realistically, nearly all descriptions will be from burt's perspective
-		- but in some cases creatures will use methods to take actions and burt will *obeserve* there actions
-		- this should be enabled by mode = 'exe_creature'
-	- maybe call verb methods with a 'mode' variable that can be validate, exe_std, exe_silent, or exe_creature ??
-	- how can I make descript_dict modular so that other dicts can be chosen (if I want to temporarily tell adventure from another persepctive)

 ##########################
 ### VERSION 3.73 START ###